opcode81/remote-python-intellij/README.md

 - Apply the changed configuration.
 - Under Tools/Deployment, enable "Automatic Upload" (such that the menu item is ticked thereafter)

-### Triggering Deployment
+## Triggering Deployment

-If "Automatic Upload" is enabled, deployments should be triggered automatically, but it is sometimes necessary to manually initiate deployment via the project context menu: Right click project title the select Deployment/"Upload to ...".
+If "Automatic Upload" is enabled under Tools/Deployment, deployments should be triggered automatically, but it is sometimes necessary to manually initiate deployment via the project context menu: Right click project title the select Deployment/"Upload to ...".

 Also, if you use git to switch between states outside of IntelliJ and thus externally modify files, the deployment should configured to act on externally modified files as well: Under Tools/Deployment/Options, uncheck "Skip external changes".